jzelenjak/SoftwareEngineeringMethods/microservices/authentication/docs/API for Authentication Microservice.md

 ## Delete

-**Description**: Endpoint for deleting a user.
+**Description:** Endpoint for deleting a user.
 Can only be done by admins.

 **Request path:** */api/auth/delete*